Easy Car Maintenance Tips

 If your indicator lights are flashing faster than normal, it might mean that one of the bulbs is blown – replace them immediately.
 Make sure that your head and tail lights are intact and are as per the state requirements for brightness, dimness coating, etc.

-While you can improvise on these car maintenance tips to come up with a to-do list of your own, periodic inspection and car spas can help in their prolonged upkeep.
+While you can improvise on these car maintenance tips to come up with a to-do list of your own, periodic inspection, car cleaning (including car interior cleaning) and car spas can help in their prolonged upkeep.
 Look up our list of car maintenance services and pick one that suits your needs – you will not be disappointed with the results.